imperador/chromefy/README.md

 Now press F10.

-## Updating ChromeOS VIA Chromium Native
+## Updating ChromeOS VIA Chromium Native: The Setup
 Do not restart out of ChromeOS yet, first go to chrome.qwedl.com and choose the updated recovery image for the device you chose during installation.
 Download it

 Mount the zip file you downloaded, and copy the recovery.bin into your downloads.
 Rename it to chromeos.bin